Swan Hills: History

-Swan Hills' status was changed when it was formally incorporated as a town on January 1, 1967 making it the first town incorporated during Canada's centennial year.
+Swan Hills' status was changed when it was formally incorporated as a town on January 1, 1967, making it the first town incorporated during Canada's centennial year.
 Tom Parkinson was elected the first mayor, serving in the position until 1971.

-Situated within dense boreal forest, Swan Hills has been evacuated at least five times as wildfires threatened the town: 1972, 1981 and 1983, and twice in May 1998, when the Virginia Hills Fire, came close.
+Situated within dense boreal forest, Swan Hills has been evacuated at least 6 times as wildfires threatened the town: 1972, 1981, 1983, twice in 1998 and the most recent in May 2023 due to the Grizzly Complex wildfire.
 The town has since implemented a FireSmart program, reducing fire fuel within and around the urban perimeter.